South Core Secondary Municipal Plan

 Will there be a harness track located somewhere in Fred area?

-Jeff Macleod asked 7 months ago
+Jeff Macleod asked about 1 year ago

 Thank you for your question!
 The location of a new harness track within the Fredericton Area is dependent upon the interests of NBEX.
 The City is open to working with the future track operators on a new location if/when it is identified.